INST377-UMD/inst377-group-project-camadiem/.github/README.md

     -searchPets: Constructs API URL and fetches pet data.
     -displayPets: Renders pet information dynamically in the #pet-listings section.

--There Comments within the code for clarity.
+APP commands
+-npm init: initializes a project and creates the package.json file -npm install express: adds the modules to the dependencies liest on package.json file -npm install nodemon: monitors project directory and restarts app when it notices a change -npm install @supabse/supabase-js: interacts with the database -npm start: runs a predefined command specified in the package scripts -There Comments within the code for clarity.